Hints and Tips

 - Please make contact with us for a conversation about your work.
 Our office is open all year round and we welcome the opportunity to talk about your work in the community.
 We recommend doing this before a grant round opens.

-- Enquiries for Impact Grants is necessary and should be made well in advance of the opening day of the grants round.
+- Enquiries for all grant levels is necessary and should be made well in advance of the opening day of the grants round.

 - Avoid acronyms – assume we don’t know what they mean.
 The only exception is your organisation name, which should be written in full the first time.
 Then an acronym is acceptable.